rust-lang/rustc-perf/collector/benchmarks/README.md

   ensure a lot of invariants.
 Stresses anything related to resolving trait bounds, by having a lot of trait impls for a large number of different types.
-- **futures**: A futures implementation.
-Used by many Rust programs.
 - **helloworld**: A trivial program.
 Gives a lower bound on compile time.
 - **html5ever**: An HTML parser.
 Stresses macro parsing code significantly.
 - **hyper-2**: A fairly large crate.
 Utilizes async/await, and used by